What is Amazon Security Lake?

 Benefits

-- Automatic collection without manual pipeline development
+- Automatic collection of native AWS sources without custom pipeline development

-- Cost-effective long-term storage on S3
+- Cost-effective storage on S3 with configurable lifecycle management

 Integration with innFactory